How to Use a B2B Podcast as a Sales & Lead Generation Machine in 2026

 Your podcast strategy should target one or more of these core objectives:

 Demand Generation: Create broad awareness and interest in your solutions through educational content that attracts your ideal customer profile.
-For example, a SaaS company might focus episodes on industry pain points their software solves.
+For example, a SaaS company might focus episodes on industry pain points that their software solves.

 Thought Leadership Positioning: Establish your brand as the go-to authority in your niche by sharing unique insights and perspectives.
 This builds trust and credibility that eventually translates to sales opportunities.